ucsb-cs48/s20/_lectures/lect10.md

 # lab00 announcements

+* Almost everyone is done... just 3 folks on Spring Boot, and 4 on next.js.
+* Please get it done asap

 # Slack tips

 * You can find a person's local time zone by clicking on their avatar
 * Handy if/when you have folks working across multiple time zones

 # Standup